First transcontinental railroad

+Overall significance

+Railroads not only increased the speed of transport, they also dramatically lowered its cost.
+The first transcontinental railroad resulted in passengers and freight being able to cross the country in a matter of days instead of months and at one tenth the cost of stagecoach or wagon transport.
+With economical transportation in the West (which had been referred to as the Great American Desert) now farming, ranching and mining could be done at a profit.
+As a result, railroads transformed the country, particularly the West (which had few navigable rivers).

+For example, before the railroads were built in the West, if a farmer were to ship a load of corn only 200 miles to Chicago, the shipping cost by wagon would exceed the price for which the corn could be sold.
+So, under such circumstances, farming could not be done at a profit.
+Mining and other economic activity in the West were similarly inhibited because of the high cost of wagon transportation.
+One Congressman, referring to the West, bluntly stated that, “All that land wasn’t worth ten cents until the railroads came.”

+Freight rates by rail were a small fraction of what they had been with wagon transport.
+When the United States concluded the Louisiana Purchase in 1803, people thought that it would take 300 years to populate it.
+With the introduction of the railroad, it took only 30 years.
+The low cost of shipping by rail resulted in the Great American Desert becoming the great American breadbasket.

 Origins

 Among the early proponents of building a railroad line that would connect the coasts of the United States was Dr. Hartwell Carver, who in 1847 submitted to the U.S. Congress a "Proposal for a Charter to Build a Railroad from Lake Michigan to the Pacific Ocean", seeking a congressional charter to support his idea.

 Preliminary exploration

 Congress agreed to support the idea.
 Under the direction of the Department of War, the Pacific Railroad Surveys were conducted from 1853 through 1855.
 These included an extensive series of expeditions of the American West seeking possible routes.
 A report on the explorations described alternative routes and included an immense amount of information about the American West, covering at least 400000 sqmi.
 It included the region's natural history and illustrations of reptiles, amphibians, birds, and mammals.

-The report failed however to include detailed topographic maps of potential routes needed to estimate the feasibility, cost and select the best route.
-The survey was detailed enough to determine that the best southern route lay south of the Gila River boundary with Mexico in mostly vacant desert, through the future territories of Arizona and New Mexico.
+The report did not include detailed topographic maps of potential routes needed to estimate the feasibility, cost and select the best route.
+However, the survey was detailed enough to determine that the best southern route lay south of the Gila River boundary with Mexico in mostly vacant desert, through the future territories of Arizona and New Mexico.
 This in part motivated the United States to complete the Gadsden Purchase.

-In 1856 the Select Committee on the Pacific Railroad and Telegraph of the US House of Representatives published a report recommending support for a proposed Pacific railroad bill:
+In 1856, the Select Committee on the Pacific Railroad and Telegraph of the US House of Representatives published a report recommending support for a proposed Pacific railroad bill: